 Unless noted otherwise in the Special Provisions, the Contractor shall perform, with the Contractor's own organization and with workers under the Contractor's immediate supervision, work of a value not less than fifty (50) percent of the value of the original Total Contract Price less "Specialty Items."
 "Specialty Items" may be performed by subcontract and the cost of any "Specialty Items" so performed may be deducted from the original Total Contract Price before computing the amount of work required to be performed by the Contractor.
 Where an entire item is subcontracted, the value of work subcontracted will be based on the Contract item bid price.
-When a portion of an item is subcontracted, the value of work subcontracted will be based on the estimated percentage of the contract item bid price, determined from information submitted by the Contractor on the DESIGNATION OF SUBCONTRACTORS table included with the Bid, subject to approval by the Agency.
-"Contractor's own organization" means only workers employed and paid directly by the prime contractor, and equipment owned or rented by the prime contractor, with or without operators.
-Employees or equipment of a subcontractor, assignee, or agent of the prime contractor are not part of the Contractor's operation.
-Only the value of work performed by firms licensed by the California Department of Consumer Affairs Contractors State License Board shall be utilized in calculating the value of work performed by the Contractors.
+When a portion of an item is subcontracted, the value of work subcontracted will be based on the Contractor on the DESIGNATION OF SUBCONTRACTORS table included with the Bid, subject to approval by the Agency.
+"Contractor's own organization" means only workers employed and paid directly by the prime contractor, and equipment owned or rented by the prime contractor are not part of the Contractor's operation.
+Only the value of work performed by firms licensed by the California Department of Consumer Affairs Contractor State License Board shall be utilized in calculating the value of work performed by the Contractors.